Social Work (SOWK)

 SOWK 610 Advanced Social Work Macro Practice 3 Credit Hour(s)

-Prerequisite: SOWK 510 and (SOWK 588 or Generalist Comp Exam (SOWK588) with a score of 5) and SOWK 655
+Prerequisite: SOWK 510 and SOWK 588 and SOWK 655

 Advanced Social Work Macro Practice addresses an in-depth approach to social work practice with communities and organizations.
 Students engage members of a community or organization and identify strengths, needs, opportunities, and threats.
 Emphasis is placed on the strengths of the entity and students are encouraged to use an empowerment model to aid the entity in capitalizing on their strengths.